Sheila MathwigCertified Veterinary Technician

 She is skilled in cooperative care for patients, and teaches dogs and cats how to participate in their care.
 She loves working with staff to devise creative new ways to support our clients and patients in having the best experience with veterinary care.

 She is passionate about shelter medicine, having worked in animal shelters since 1998, including as Animal Care Manager at Elmbrook Humane Society in Brookfield, Wisconsin.

 As founder and director of Good dog!, Queensland, Australia, 2003-2007, Mittsy developed and taught classes for puppies and adult dogs, focused on understanding behavior, preventing problems such as aggression and fearfulness, and providing proper care for the lifetime of the dog.

 Her specialty is canine behavior, but her training has been across many species, including cats, ferrets, chinchillas, and zoo residents including bats, parrots, wombats, chimpanzees, baboons and dingoes.

-Besides Australia, her travels have taken her to New Zealand, Germany, England, Wales, Dubai, Canada, and all 50 U.S. States.
-Outside work, you can find her at one of Jefferson County's amazing parks with her Australian kelpie mix, Bindi, and her rat terrier, Diesel.
+Besides Australia, her travels have taken her to Iceland, New Zealand, Germany, England, Wales, Dubai, Canada, and all 50 U.S. States.
+Outside work, you can find her at one of Jefferson County's amazing parks.

 In 2010, Kelly interned with us while in school for her Associate degree, and we hired her soon after as a Veterinary Assistant.
 After a brief move to Alabama, where she worked as a CVT in a local veterinary clinic, Kelly missed sub-zero temperatures and decided to move home to Wisconsin.
 We were thrilled to welcome her back, as a newly-seasoned CVT, in 2012.